gmavr/cppneural/README.md

 * Optionally, configurable periodic evaluation on disjoint validation set and reporting of validation loss, printable in real-time and programmatically available at the end of fitting procedure.
 * Configurable periodic of storing models implemented, but unfortunately loading them not yet.
 * Single hidden layer with configurable tanh, sigmoid or relu activation functions.
+* Recurrent Network layer with configurable activation function.
 * Softmax classification layer with numerically stable softmax implementation.
 * All network size parameters are configurable.
 * Randomized Xavier Glorot initialization of model matrices.

 ## Build Instructions and Testing

 Build has been verified on ubuntu 16.04 and Mac OS X Sierra systems only with the default gcc and Xcode-provided clang C++11 compilers respectively.
 [GNU Make](https://www.gnu.org/software/make/) is used to build the code and execute the tests.
 The only dependencies not likely to be present is the Armadillo C++ library, which in Linux also recommends BLAS and LAPACK implementations.
-Follow inline instructions in `Makefile` for installing dependencies and tweeking build.
+Follow inline instructions in `Makefile` for installing dependencies and tweaking build.
 Invoke the tests by `make run_tests`.
 All existing components have gradient checks for correctness of the derivatives and are invoked as part of the tests.

 ## Design